charte88/Pokemon-Unity-Clone/README.md

 ## Student ID    : 918245645

-## All of the project files including the scripts(C# files that contain the logic for the game)
+## All of the project files including the scripts(C# files that contain the logic for the game) are located in the Pokemon folder.
+The builds folder contains what is needed to run the game.

 ## To run the game, simply unzip the Untitled Pokemon Game folder.
 Then either use the Windows or Mac option to play the game.